monsoonmaelstrom/book2/book2.md

 “Inside,” I say again, more firmly.

 “What do you know?”
-Alex questions when we’ve reach the top of the staircase.
+Alex questions when we’ve reached the top of the staircase.

 “Sit,” I tell him waiting until he complies.
 “What was with the bronze statue the other day?”